44 Flying Fast – Supersonic & Hypersonic Flight

 Supersonic Airfoil Shapes

-As shown in the figure below, a supersonic airfoil or wing typically features a sharp leading edge and a relatively flat upper surface to minimize wave drag and maximize lift production.
-The thickness of the airfoil is critical in determining airfoil performance at supersonic speeds.
-The best supersonic airfoil designs are thin, mildly cambered airfoils with specific thickness distribution variations and curvature to manage shock waves and regions of flow expansions.
+The figure below shows that a supersonic airfoil or wing typically features a sharp leading edge and relatively flat upper and lower surfaces to minimize wave drag and maximize lift production.
+The airfoil’s maximum thickness is critical in determining airfoil performance at supersonic speeds.
+The best supersonic airfoil designs are thin (i.e., low thickness-to-chord ratios) and mildly cambered airfoils with specific thickness distributions and curvature to manage shock waves and regions of flow expansions.
 These designs focus on minimizing wave drag and optimizing the achievable lift-to-drag ratios.
-A diamond-wedge airfoil is a specific type of airfoil shape commonly used in supersonic flight applications.
-One of the key advantages of the diamond-wedge airfoil is its ability to maintain a good lift-to-drag ratio over a wider range of angles of attack.
+A diamond-wedge airfoil is a specific type of airfoil shape used in certain supersonic flight applications.

 Flow Patterns & Pressure Distributions